andersgs/my_website/content/post/2017-05-07-taste-of-cwl-part1.md

 {{% alert warning %}}
 One important thing to remember: CWL is the spec!
-It is designed to be `vendor` agnostic (a *lingua franca* or trading langauge for workflows).
-So, it is important to distinguish between perceived CWL shortcommings, and shortcommings of any particular `vendor` that advertises CWL-support.
+It is designed to be `vendor` agnostic (a *lingua franca* or trading language for workflows).
+So, it is important to distinguish between perceived CWL shortcomings, and shortcomings of any particular `vendor` that advertises CWL-support.
 {{% /alert %}}

 # The CWL basics